front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

 As a side note, we also use [BEM convention](http://getbem.com/naming/) for our CSS code base.
 It makes it easy to avoid naming conflicts by adding a tiny bit of code convention.
-However, for you custom components, feel free to code however you like.
+However, for your custom components, feel free to code however you like.
 There is no obligation here.

 #### Document usage of our component